Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Explain any behavior to watch out for like excessive barking or digging, which needs to be discouraged before it gets out of hand.

-Unless you're home by quite early in the evening, there's a good chance that your babysitter will need to be the person who puts your kids to bed.
+Unless you're home by quite early in the evening, there's a good chance that your babysitter will need to be the person who puts your children to bed.
 Some things to include are:

 Include any extra important information that doesn't seem to fit under any other category.
 That might include stuff like: